Abha: Transportation

 A coastal road connecting Jeddah and Abha was completed in 1979.
 A SAPTCO bus station connects Abha to other destinations within Saudi Arabia.

 Abha International Airport (مَطَار أَبْهَا, IATA: AHB[3], ICAO: OEAB) is Abha's main airport.
 International connections are available to Yemen (Sana'a), Egypt (Cairo), Qatar (Doha) and the UAE (Dubai, Sharjah), as well as to other destinations within Saudi Arabia.
 Construction of Dutch-designed Abha Airport began in mid-1975, and flights began in 1977.
 Before construction of the airport, domestic flights were serviced by the military airport near Khamis Mushait by Ali Misfer Ibn Misfer, who was the founder of aviation in Abha in 1945.

 Landmarks

-Art Street of Abha, which was popular for its iconic jacaranda trees.

 The city of Abha is composed of four quarters, the largest of which contains a fortress.
 Hilltop fortresses are a characteristic feature of the city.
 Shadda Palace, built in 1927, is now a museum displaying local handicrafts and household items.
 Other notable buildings in Abha include the Abha Great Mosque, the Al-Tahy restaurant, the Abha Palace Hotel, and the funpark next to Lake Sadd.
 The New Abha five-star hotel is a recent construction on the lake, 1.5 km southwest of the town.
 The head office and the main printing presses of Al Watan, a major Saudi daily, are in Abha.